Order of the Arrow ceremonies and symbols: Lodge Pocket Flaps Patches

 In a 1938 National Meeting at Camp Irondale, Missouri, shows several arrowmen wearing lodges patches of different shapes.
 These patches were a deviation from the national uniform standard at the time.
 However, this practice would become mainstream and official.
 It would replace the Early Lodge Pins.
 Indeed, a pin could cost upward of $4.50 while a lodge patch could be purchased for 20 cents.
 Finally, in 1945, the BSA Uniform Committee agreed to the use of the Lodge Patch.
 However, it was omitted from the 1948 Order of the Arrow Handbook.
 The use of the lodge patch was advocated in the handbook but it did not indicate that it had to be worn on the right pocket.
 As a result, each lodge had its own way of placing the patches.
-It was the Ajapeu Lodge in Doylstown, PA around 1942 that had the right shirt pocket flap as the OA location.
+It was the Ajapeu Lodge in Doylstown, PA, around 1942 that had the right shirt pocket flap as the OA location.

-It took until 1954 for the national OA committee finally offered clarification with the following decision:
+It took until 1954 for the national OA committee to finally offer clarification with the following decision:

 "It is strongly recommended by the National Committee that these emblems be made to fit the shape of the right shirt pocket flap.
 The right shirt pocket flap has been approved by the National Committee on Badges and Insignia for official Order of the Arrow Insignia where the other emblems are only temporary insignia when used on the uniform.
 It should be realized that this is a great advantage and a complement to the Order of the Arrow."

 OA membership and Lodge affiliation are indicated by the wearing of the lodge emblem (commonly known as a lodge flap), an embroidered patch is worn on the right pocket flap of the uniform shirt.
 Each lodge flap has a unique design, generally reflecting the name, geography or history of the lodge.
 Part of this is a totem that represents the lodge.
 The flap was officially approved by the National Committee in 1954.
 No other organization has received the honor from Boy Scouts of America to have a portion of the uniform reserved for their own use.
 Special issues of flaps are created to commemorate anniversaries and other events, and are a popular item for those who engage in Scouting memorabilia collecting.

 The Lodge Flap has over time grown and today many Lodge Flaps are actually two patches: one for the flap and one for the pocket itself.
 Since 2007 with Operations Update 07–8, Lodges can not create flaps that are larger than the flap itself.
 The two part sets comply with the guidelines if they are made of two separate pieces, the two parts can be worn independently from one another and the flap patch stays within the boundaries of the pocket flap.